-More recently, a UK government report still focuses on ‘reducing litter caused by food on the go’ (Defra 2004) and draws on the Keep Britain Tidy campaign which, just as its transatlantic equivalent KAB, is financed by the food and beverage industry.
+More recently, a UK government report still focuses on ‘reducing litter caused by food on the go’ (Defra 2004) and draws on the Keep Britain Tidy campaign which, just as its transatlantic equivalent KAB, is financed by the food industry.
 Today, food OTG, but also other novel modes of food provision (such as digital delivery platforms; Bissell, 2020; Dablanc et al., 2017; Oncini et al., 2020), are still associated with single-use packaging and other wasteful practices but over the course of decades and through debates on producer responsibility major companies are now eager to emphasise that they are working on these problems, for example, together with WRAP (2020; 2019).
-Considering the food and beverage industry’s past attempts at diverting attention from their own production practices and preventing environmental action, this paper fills a knowledge gap on how stakeholders address waste issues in the more recently emerging OTG sector.
+Considering the food industry’s past attempts at diverting attention from their own production practices and preventing environmental action, this paper fills a knowledge gap on how stakeholders address waste issues in the more recently emerging OTG sector.
 However, we recognise that waste issues are addressed in complex cycles of problematisation and responsibilisation (Maye et al. 2019), and that consumer responsibilisation is neither straightforward nor necessarily a conscious, malicious act by corporate stakeholders or authorities.

-Therefore, our aim and theoretical contribution is to “dig” a bit deeper in the notion of responsibilisation.
-Conceptually, by understanding OTG not only as an everyday practice of consumers, but also as a corporate provisioning practice.
+Therefore, our aim and theoretical contribution is to extend the understanding of the notion of consumer responsibilisation.
+Conceptually, by understanding OTG not only as an everyday practice of consumers, but also as a corporate provisioning practice that is driven by a complex of trends.
 Empirically, by adopting a longitudinal ‘Learning History’ approach that explores the emergence of food OTG as a phenomenon.
-By drawing on the geographical context of the UK, we use online archives and stakeholder interviews to unpack the social, spatial, and economic context in which food OTG and its waste issues emerged.
-Our approach adds complexity to an understanding of the emergence of OTG and two emanating questions: To which degree is the growth of OTG led by consumer demand?
-And how and by whom are related waste problems to be tackled?
+By drawing on the geographical context of the UK, we use online archives and stakeholder interviews to unpack the evolving and interacting social, spatial, and economic lineages in which food OTG and its waste issues emerged.
+Our approach adds complexity to an understanding of the emergence of OTG and achieve two objectives:

+Interrogating the OTG development to assess the framing of it being ‘demand driven’ is warranted;

+Assessing the implications of a more complex background to OTG development to shed light on ways to successfully deal with OTG waste generated.

 By unpacking the emergence of OTG our findings shed light on the ways in which consumer-focused biases towards individual behaviour change persist in stakeholders’ sustainability debates.
 As a result of these biases, we argue, debates underrepresent important parts of OTG’s waste stream, particularly those accruing ‘back-of-store’, which prevents addressing the full systemic extent of the packaging and food waste problem.